Pliny Fisk III

-Pliny Fisk III (born May 30, 1944 in New York) is a co-founder and co-director of the "Center for Maximum Potential Building Systems" (CMPBS), a sustainable design and planning 501c3 non-profit established in 1975.
-Fisk also serves as Fellow in Sustainable Urbanism and Fellow in Health Systems Design at Texas A & M University, where he holds a joint position as signature faculty in Architecture, Landscape Architecture and Planning.
-Fisk has previously held positions at: Ball State University, The University of Texas (at Austin), Mississippi State University and the University of Oklahoma.
+Pliny Fisk III (May 30, 1944 – July 27, 2026) was a co-founder and co-director of the Center for Maximum Potential Building Systems (CMPBS), a sustainable design and planning organization established in 1975.
+Fisk also served as Fellow in Sustainable Urbanism and Fellow in Health Systems Design at Texas A & M University, where he held a joint position as signature faculty in Architecture, Landscape Architecture and Planning.
+Fisk previously held positions at Ball State University, the University of Texas at Austin, Mississippi State University and the University of Oklahoma.

 Education and personal life

 Fisk received B.Arch., M.Arch., and M.L.Arch. degrees from the University of Pennsylvania.
 His graduate studies focused on ecological land planning under the guidance of Ian McHarg.
-His work has also been influenced substantially by Russell Ackoff in various disciplines associated with the systems sciences.
+His work was influenced substantially by Russell Ackoff in various disciplines associated with the systems sciences.

-He has four children and is married to Gail Vittori.
+He has four children and was married to Gail Vittori.

 Work

-Fisk's special contributions in the research field have been principally in materials and methods; from low-cost building systems development (referred to as „open building“) to wide-ranging material development (that includes: low carbon and carbon balanced cements, and many other low impact materials).
-He was instrumental in developing the first input/output life-cycle assessment model for material flow in the U.S. and connecting this to a Geographic Information System, so that human activities can be placed into the context of natural systems on a national scale.
-The model for preserving abundant, naturally renewable resources is entirely removed from the questions of social equity, quality of environment and human welfare.
-The model represents greenhouse gases, criteria air pollutants and toxic releases of over 12,500,000 businesses.
-He has also developed an alternative land planning and design methodology (referred to as „Eco- Balance Design and Planning“).
+Fisk's contributions in the research field were principally in materials and methods; from low-cost building systems development (referred to as "open building") to wide-ranging material development (that includes: low carbon and carbon balanced cements, and many other low impact materials).
+He developed an early input/output life-cycle assessment model for material flow in the U.S. and connected this to GIS, so that human activities can be placed into the context of natural systems on a national scale.
+The model represented greenhouse gases, criteria air pollutants and toxic releases of more than 12,500,000 businesses.
+He also developed an alternative land planning and design methodology (referred to as Eco-Balance Design and Planning).

 Early work

-After completing his education at University of Pennsylvania, – Fisk worked for Ian McHarg (in Philadelphia); and (in 1969) he assisted McHarg – as the coordinator of engineering and ecology for New Orleans East: a new town of 100,000 (on the Mississippi Delta).
-He – served as an assistant professor at Ball State University: for one year (1969–1970), – before accepting a teaching position at The University of Texas at Austin.
+After completing his education at University of Pennsylvania, Fisk worked for Ian McHarg (in Philadelphia); and (in 1969) he assisted McHarg as the coordinator of engineering and ecology for New Orleans East, a new town of 100,000 on the Mississippi Delta.
+He served as an assistant professor at Ball State University for one year (1969–1970), before accepting a teaching position at The University of Texas at Austin.